ParmeshwarMurmu/Artists/README.md

 **Note** *** In order to set the title of your art you can rename your art to prefered title and then upload.

-After your art has been successfully uploaded you can see your art on home page (top left) or in your profile section under Your Posts.
+After your art has been successfully uploaded you can see your art on home page (top left) or in User profile section under Your Posts.

 ## Single Page Art

-If you click on any of the arts you will be redirected to single art page where you can see how many like , views and comments that art has received.
+Step 4.
+If user clicks on any of the arts user will be redirected to single art page where user can see how many like , views and comments that art has received.
 You can also comment , download and share the art.
 You can also add arts to your favourite collections.

 ![Artist Single Page](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/fce868bf-4f78-476b-8c6f-15415b3ae7a3)

 ![Artist Likes Comments](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/0b047f20-e8ab-4a88-b8f1-0a5f67c313e1)

-## Your Arts
+## User Arts

-If you want to see the your arts that you have uploaded you can see it in your art section under your profile.
+Step 5.
+If User want to see thier uploaded Arts can see their art in your art section under User profile.

 ![Artist Your Arts](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/4c005e2a-dda4-4e71-aeac-7c2b6e69c2b8)

-## Your Favourites
+## User Favourites

+Step 6.
+User can also add multiple arts to their favourite collection and user can  find them under your profile section on Your Fvourites.

 ![Artist Fvourite](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/1dec0656-e220-44cd-bc87-df03e32e9460)

 ## User Profile

+Step 7.
+User can also update their profile images, change password or update their credentials under user profile section.

 ![Artist User Profile](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/83c3527d-84b3-4b16-9a76-e71c0b6ae9db)

 ## Footer

+Step 8.
+This is the footer Section.

 ![Artiist Footer](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/c4d5068c-7fa6-42e3-8b72-4d81e6aea0d1)